intel/libipt/doc/howto_capture.md

 referenced in the trace to the system on which the trace is being decoded and point ptxed to the respective root directory using the option:

-  * --pevent:sysroot
+  * --sysroot

 Ptxed will prepend the sysroot directory to every filename referenced in `PERF_RECORD_MMAP` and `PERF_RECORD_MMAP2` records.

-Note that like most configuration options, the `--pevent.sysroot` option needs to precede `--pevent:primary` and `-pevent:secondary` options.
+Note that like most configuration options, the `--sysroot` option needs to precede `--pevent:primary` and `-pevent:secondary` options.

 We can extract the referenced file names from `PERF_RECORD_MMAP` and